Kimlin Cider Mill

-The Kimlin Cider Mill is located on the east side of Cedar Avenue in the Town of Poughkeepsie, on approximately two acres of land.
+The Kimlin Cider Mill is located on the east side of Cedar Avenue in the Town of Poughkeepsie, New York, United States, on approximately two acres of land.
 A mid-19th century barn forms the core of the cider mill.
 The Mill was part of a larger agricultural property owned and operated by the Kimlin family since the family first came to this country from Ireland in the early 1850s.
 A commercial cider business at this site in the 1880s.

 During the period of 1925–1935, Ralph R. Kimlin began the work of expanding the old barn to include not only the cider mill but also a public attraction including a cafe and a museum room.
 Mr. Kimlin greatly altered the original form and composition of the old barn.
 He filled the museum room with old farm tools, wildlife taxidermy, Native American artifacts, and other curiosities.

 For most of the 20th century, the Kimlin Cider Mill operated as a producer and retail outlet for apple cider.
 Its popularity with local residents, particularly the area's schoolchildren and students from nearby Vassar College, prompted Ralph R. Kimlin to embellish the exterior of the building and to create indoor spaces for the enjoyment of his customers.

 The property surrounding the Mill soon became a park.
 Mr. Kimlin also raised a sizable flock of sheep in the pasture behind the mill with the hopes of preserving the traditional farm life that was once an integral part of life in the area, but which was already beginning to disappear at the time.